pseudogene/radmap/README.md

 > Warning: This is a pre-release version, we are actively developing this repository.
 Issues, bugs and features will happen, rise and change.
-WE DO NOT RECOMMAND USING THE CURRENT RELEASE!

 # RAD-tag to Genetic Map